cesium/guides/src/pages/docs/git.md

 Click "Create New Pull Request".
 Now you must:

 - Name your PR: pick a name (in the present tense) that is short and descriptive
-- Pick some reviewers: try to pick people from the board on the current year, or people who have recently contributed to the same repository
+- Pick some reviewers: try to pick people from the board on the current year, or people who have recently contributed to the same repository (only for members of the organization)
-- Assign: always assign **yourself** to your PRs
+- Assign: always assign **yourself** to your PRs (only for members of the organization)

 After you create the Pull Request, someone will review it.
 This can take up to 24h for important projects, and up to a week for everything not urgent.